Self Driving Car

 Additionally, AutoNation has a partnership with Waymo that involves Waymo vehicles delivering parts to AutoNation locations and other repair shops in Arizona.
 I wouldn't be surprised to see this partnership become much larger in years to come.

-Given AutoNation's relatively small market cap (~$6 billion), there's potential that Waymo could have an outsized impact on its business.
+Given AutoNation's $6.3 billion market cap, there's potential that Waymo could have an outsized impact on its business.

 Waymo has additional partnerships with multiple vehicle manufacturers and ride-hailing companies including Stellantis (STLA), Mercedes-Benz Group AG (MBGYY), Lyft (LYFT), Avis, Intel (INTC), Jaguar Land Rover, and Volvo (VLVLY).